 We explored different information architecture, naming, navigation patterns, and iconography when designing the new utility bar.
 At first, we used terminology like “Assets,” “Manage,” or “Library” in our early design prototypes to refer to what would later become “Catalog.”

 Once the “utility bar” architecture and designs were in a good place, we kicked off the work for our new asset management solution that would allow users to access and organize their assets, collections, downloads and uploads in one place.
-We started with thorough competitive research and analysis, looking at products like Google Drive, Dropbox, Adobe Creative Cloud, and Bynder.
-Using LucidChart, we continued our process by designing many users flows to map out the whole experience.
-Next, we designed wireframes, then hi-fi prototypes that we presented in several rounds of meetings with our Product and Engineering teams for feedback and review.
+We started with thorough competitive research and analysis, looking at products like Google Drive, Dropbox, Adobe Creative Cloud and Bynder, then proceeded to map out the core user workflows.

 → Quick Access section to dedicated pages: Collections, Uploads, Downloads